Latirus

 Latirus is a genus of sea snails, marine gastropod molluscs in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

+Description

+The turreted shell is fusiform and is umbilicate.
+The spire is produced with nodulous whorls.
+The aperture is oval-oblong.
+The outer lip is thin and crenulated.
+The columella is straight, with two or three small oblique plaits in front.

 Species

 Species within the genus Latirus include: